tofergregg/IBM-Wheelwriter-Hack/software/GIS_Project/README.md

     `./send_command.py movecursor [-h] horizontal vertical`

     * description:<p>
     Moves the cursor horizontally and vertically a given number of microspaces.
 A positive `horizontal` value is to the right, and a negative value is to the left.
 A positive `vertical` value is down, and a negative value is up.
 E.g., `./send_command.py movecursor 100 40` will move the cursor 100 microspaces to the right, and 40 microspaces down.
-Ten horizontal microspaces is normal text, and 8 vertical microspaces is a line-spacing of one.
+Ten horizontal microspaces is normal text, and sixteen vertical microspaces is a line-spacing of one.

     * notes:<p>
       * Both horizontal and vertical arguments must be given, but either can be 0.
 For example, `./send_command.py movecursor 0 10` advances down by ten microspaces, but does not move horizontally.